SourcePointUSA/es3-QR-SDK-develop/README.md

 | **pmUrl**                 | String    | Optional | URL for the privacy manager's second-layer page.                                                                                                     |
 | **events**                | Object    | Optional | Contains event callback functions such as `onConsentReady` and `onMessageComposed`.                                                                   |

----

-## 4. Initialization Methods

-### Global Configuration

-If you define the configuration globally (as shown in the installation example), the SDK will automatically initialize when it is loaded.

-### Explicit Initialization

-If no global configuration is present, call the `sp_init(config)` function after the SDK is loaded.
-This function will set up your configuration and trigger initialization.

----

 ## 5. CMP methods